globaltrashchic/Summative-Presentation/README.md

 # Summative-Presentation

 **Good morning.
-Welcome to my Summative Presentation, I have compiled three of my favourite works which in particular I enjoyed working on and some of them were challenging for me in my first term in Web Production.**
+Here is my Summative Presentation.
+I have compiled three of my favourite works which in particular I enjoyed working most and some of them were challenging for me in my first term in Web Production.
+Some of the project needed some work to be done and this time I have put in effort to make it better for my presentation.**

 ### Contents